Lemonade Server Spec

 The lemonade

 SDK provides a standards-compliant server process that provides a REST API to enable communication with other applications.
-Right now, the key endpoints of the OpenAI API are available.
-Our plan is to add more OpenAI endpoints, as well as Ollama-compatible endpoints, in the near future.

 We are also actively investigating and developing additional endpoints that will improve the experience of local applications.